The Acceleration of Technology, Systems and Urban Policy in the Post-Pandemic City

 As social restrictions continue in some format across the globe, people become even more accustomed to remote shopping, eating, and entertaining.
 The public square and the agora are replaced by the “link”, the podcast and the automated warehouse.

 While we will soon return to a public life of crowds and interaction, will public space be transformed?
 For better or worse?
 What changes are being made in the design of buildings for large-scale assembly?
 And how will new supply chain logistics that support changing shopping and dining needs impact the form and function of our cities?

 Managing Director, Head of Development & Construction, Jamestown

-Founder and Creative Director, The Silver Room, Chicago IL
+Founder and Creative Director, The Silver Room, Chicago

 Cities & Urban Design Leader, Design Director, Principal, Gensler